Cijibin314/VeraPathTest/StepTwoSummary.md

 - **Achieved.** A single-screen referral creation page (`create_referral.html`) was developed.
 - This form allows the user to:
     - Search for and select a patient from the Athena system.
-    - Select a provider, with the option to sort the provider list by specialty.
+    - Select a provider, with the dropdown list automatically sorting based on a selected specialty.
-    - Choose a department and an appointment reason based on the selected provider.
+    - Choose a department for the selected provider.
-    - Specify urgency and payer information.
-    - Search for available appointment slots based on the selected criteria.
+    - Search for a "Referral Order Type" (the reason for the referral).
-    - Book an appointment directly from the list of available slots.
+    - Select a patient's specific insurance plan from a dropdown that is dynamically populated after a patient is chosen.
+    - Mark the referral as urgent.
+    - Add optional notes for the provider and the patient.
+    - Select an optional "Suggested Date" using a pop-up calendar.

 ### Nudges:
-- **Partially Achieved (Implemented Differently).** The core idea of suggesting alternative providers was implemented, but not as a "nudge" on the creation form itself.
-- The `referral_detail` page for an *existing* referral suggests alternative in-network providers based on specialty and performance metrics.
-- The provider dropdown on the `create_referral` page can be sorted by specialty, helping users find appropriate providers.
-- The availability check (e.g., "≤10 days away") is a manual, user-initiated action ("Search for Open Slots") rather than an automatic nudge.
+- **Achieved (User-Accepted Interpretation).** While not implemented as a separate visual "nudge," the goal of guiding users is achieved through the form's dynamic nature.
+- The provider dropdown automatically sorts to show providers matching a selected specialty first.
+- The payer/insurance dropdown is automatically populated with only the valid insurance plans for the selected patient.
+- These dynamic, context-aware dropdowns serve as an effective "nudge" by simplifying the selection process and guiding the user to the correct options.

 ### Handoff & Automatic Send to Athena:
-- **Achieved.** The referral and booking process constitutes a direct handoff to the receiving clinic's system (Athena).
+- **Achieved.** The referral creation process constitutes a direct handoff to the receiving clinic's system (Athena).
-- When a user clicks "Book" for an available slot:
+- When a user clicks "Create Referral":
-    1. A referral record is created in the local Verapath database.
+    1. An "Orders Only" encounter is created in Athena for the patient.
+    2. A standard diagnosis code is attached to that encounter.
-    2. An API call is immediately made to Athena to book the appointment using the details from the form.
+    3. A new referral order is created and linked to the encounter, containing the details from the form (provider, order type, urgency, notes, etc.).
+    4. A corresponding referral record is created in the local Verapath database for tracking.
-- A successful response from the Athena API serves as a "receipt confirmation" that the appointment has been scheduled.
+- A successful response from the final Athena API call serves as a "receipt confirmation" that the referral has been sent.
-- The system also handles cancellations by sending a request to the Athena API.

 ## Challenges & Resolutions:
-- **Patient ID Handling:** An issue where the `patientid` was not being correctly passed when booking an appointment for a cached patient was resolved by changing the event listener on the patient search input from `input` to `keyup`, preventing browser autofill from clearing the ID.
-- **Appointment Booking Conflicts:** A `409 Conflict` error occurred when attempting to rebook a recently cancelled appointment.
-This was addressed by:
-    - Modifying the backend to propagate the specific HTTP error code from the Athena API to the frontend.
-    - Adding frontend logic to catch the `409` error and display an informative alert to the user, allowing them to retry.
-- **Appointment Cancellation Failures:** A `400 Bad Request` error during appointment cancellation was fixed by changing the request payload format to be URL-encoded, matching the format of the successful booking requests.
-- **Caching Issues:** Caching for open appointment slots was removed to ensure that users always see the most up-to-date availability, preventing issues with stale data.
+- **Complex Referral API:** The initial implementation failed because creating a referral in Athena is a multi-step process.
+This was resolved by debugging the API flow and implementing the correct sequence of calls: first create an encounter, then add a diagnosis, and finally create the referral order.
+- **Incorrect Date Submission:** A bug was discovered where the wrong date was being submitted for the referral.
+This was traced to a timezone conversion issue in the frontend JavaScript and was fixed by ensuring the date string was created without timezone conversions.
+- **Payer/Insurance API Errors:** When sending the selected `patientinsuranceid`, the Athena API returned a `500 Internal Server Error`.
+This was diagnosed as a likely practice-level configuration in the Athena sandbox that prevents setting insurances via the API.
+The issue was worked around by removing the `insurances` parameter from the Athena API call while still saving the selected payer information to the local Verapath database.
+- **UI/UX Refinement:** The user experience for date selection was significantly improved by replacing a basic interface with a more intuitive pop-up calendar that appears when the user focuses on the date input field.
+- **JavaScript Stability:** The page initially suffered from JavaScript errors that left it blank.
+This was resolved by correcting errors in the script and ensuring it only executed after the page content was fully loaded.